usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ## Organizing the Project with Snowfall

 In this section, I'll give a quick rundown of the various directories.
 I've noticed that when introducing Nix to an existing codebase, people often wonder why these new directories suddenly appear and what they're for, especially if they're only vaguely familiar with the reasons for adopting Nix in the first place.
 Understanding the role of each directory will help make the structure and purpose of the setup clearer.
 For more details, the Snowfall documentation is excellent and can be found [here](https://snowfall.org/guides/lib/quickstart/).

 ### Snowfall Directory Structure

 This structure for me has generally gone at the root of the git project but it is possible to move it elsewhere in the project.
-The Snowfall docs have `./nix` as being their example location.
+The Snowfall docs have ./nix as being their example location.
 Below is a high level overveiw of what the structure of our projects will look like once we add Snowfall and Nix.

 #### Root Directory

-- **flake.nix**: Your Nix flake definition.
+- **flake.nix**: Your Nix Flake definition.
-- **flake.lock**: The lock file that tells Nix what versions of `nixpkgs`, and other flakes to use.
+- **flake.lock**: The lock file that tells Nix what versions of `nixpkgs` and other Flakes to use.

 #### Library Functions

 - **lib/** (optional): This directory is designated for custom library functions.
 It can contain helper functions to standardize common tasks or reduce boilerplate code.
 With Nix being a programming language, the possibilities are extensive.

   - `default.nix`: If you choose to add additional library functions, they would go here.
-This file defines an attribute set that merges with the existing `lib`.
+This file defines an attribute set that merges with the existing lib.

 #### Package Definitions

-- **packages/** (optional): This directory is where we define the packages that our flake can export.
+- **packages/** (optional): This directory is where we define the packages that our Flake can export.
 These packages don't have to be large or complex; they can be as simple as a script that performs a specific task and needs to be easily accessible to others.
 Alternatively, you can use this space to repackage existing software that isn't already available in the Nix ecosystem.
-We'll cover more on this topic later.
+We'll cover more on this topic in later blog posts.

   - `<package-name>/default.nix`: This file contains a function that returns a derivation for the package.